stephenpc/ansible-satellite/README.md

 To run on all of your nodes (defined in hosts) make sure you update the activationkey variables (in hosts) and then use.

-`ansible-playbook -i inventory satellite-playbook.yaml`
+`ansible-playbook -i inventorycontext.yml satellite-playbook.yaml`

 Add `-k` (ssh) or `-K` (sudo) if you need password prompts.

 You can also run just the puppet registration tasks with

-`ansible-playbook -i inventory satellite-playbook.yaml --tags puppet`
+`ansible-playbook -i inventorycontext.yml satellite-playbook.yaml --tags puppet`

 After the tasks complete you should have new unmanaged hosts in satellite.
 Edit the host and add any configuration you need (host groups, network, puppet).
 Unfortunately, I could not find a way to automate those steps yet.
 Your best bet is probably [hammer](https://github.com/theforeman/hammer-cli).

 Once the hosts have been moved you may need to reinstall the katello-agent.
 Do that with `ansible all -i hosts -m yum -a "state=absent name=katello-agent"` and then `ansible all -i hosts -m yum -a "state=present name=katello-agent"`

+NOTE: For create a Satellite inventory from de old-satellite in a Satellite migration you need to use:

+`ansible-playbook -i inventorycontext.yml create_inventory.yml`

+For resubscribe nodes in a new satellite based in your inventory context elments

+`ansible-playbook -i inventorycontext.yml satellite_re_subscribe.yml`

+---

+# Roles

 ## Satellite Authentication (**satellite-auth**)
 _This role sets up the Satellite Server with authenticated local users, or ties it into a central LDAP server for authentication._